linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 07 - Efficient Diversification.md

 This calculation shows us that risk sharing is the essential complement to risk pooling.
 As more and more policies are pooled together, they are shared by ever-more investors, thus preventing any individual's total risk from growing with the number of policies.
 As more policies are added to the insured pool, each investor's exposure to any single policy shrinks.
 The law of averages does work—but you must make sure not to inadvertently scale up your bet as you "diversify" across many sources of risk.

 This argument is also crucial for our understanding of diversification of stock portfolios.
 Diversifying a portfolio means dividing a fixed investment budget across many assets.
 We used this assumption throughout the chapter when we specified a fixed size of investor wealth and focused only on how to apportion that wealth across different assets.
-If a portfolio of  $100,000 exclusively invested in Microsoft is to be diversified, that fixed$ 100,000 must be divided between shares of Microsoft and shares of (let's say) Amazon as well as many other firms.
-An investor who currently has $100,000 invested in Microsoft would not reduce total risk by adding another $100,000 investment in Amazon.
+If a portfolio of  \$100,000 exclusively invested in Microsoft is to be diversified, that fixed\$ 100,000 must be divided between shares of Microsoft and shares of (let's say) Amazon as well as many other firms.
+An investor who currently has \$100,000 invested in Microsoft would not reduce total risk by adding another \$100,000 investment in Amazon.
 That would put more money at risk, just as selling more policies without spreading the exposure across more investors would increase, not decrease, the variance of insurance company returns.
 True diversification requires that the given investment budget be allocated across a large number of different assets, thus limiting the exposure to any particular security.

 # Time Diversification